AlphaSoundZ/Obsidian-Vault/src/content/docs/Englisch/S1 The United Kingdom - diverse and disunited/Dimensions of racism.md

 ## Internalized Racism

-In a society where racial prejustice thrives, it’s difficult for people of color to avoid absorbing the racist messages that constantly bombard them.
-Thus, people of color sometimes adopt a white supremacist mindset that results in selfhatred and hatred of their respective racial group
+In a society where racial prejudice thrives, it’s difficult for people of color to avoid absorbing the racist messages that constantly bombard them.
+Thus, people of color sometimes adopt a white supremacist mindset that results in self-hatred and hatred of their respective racial group

 ## Institutional Racism